dwyl/learn-nightwatch/README.md

 }
 module.exports = makeServer;
 ```
+**Note** : In the above example you can see that the port is fixed.
+It will run fine if you are running tests on single device but in case you are running tests on multiple devices on saucelabs, this will give you an error that the port is already in use as all the devices try to start the server on same port (in our current approach).
+So we need to dynamically allot available ports to prevent this error.
+You can use [get-port](https://github.com/sindresorhus/get-port) for this.

-This is all we need to run a test on browser.
+This is all we need to run a test on browser/s.
 Now we have set up saucelabs on travis.

 To run the test on Travis-CI and use sauce connect you need to add a addon to you .travis.yml
 ```